isomerpages/nyp-sirs/index.md

   - infopic:
       title: SGUnited Skills (SGUS) Programmes
       description: Unlock your potential and endless possibilities as an E-Commerce Professional or Omni-Commerce Professional through our SGUS Programmes!
+Say yes to boosting your employability by expanding your skills and knowledge.
+        The SGUS Programmes will end in March 2022.
+Don't miss the last intake and sign up now!
       button: More about this programme
       url: /services/career-services/sgus-programme
       image: /images/images-2021/Home-Highlights-SGUS-LastIntake.png